 The Canon EOS M100 and the Olympus OM-D E-M10 Mark II are two digital cameras that were officially introduced, respectively, in August 2017 and August 2015.
 Both the M100 and the E-M10 II are mirrorless interchangeable lens cameras that are based on an APS-C (M100) and a Four Thirds (E-M10 II) sensor.
 The Canon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS M100 and the Olympus OM-D E-M10 Mark II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon M100 and the Olympus E-M10 II.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably larger (38 percent) than the Canon M100.
 Moreover, the E-M10 II is markedly heavier (29 percent) than the M100.
 In this context, it is worth noting that neither the M100 nor the E-M10 II are weather-sealed.